orabon28-sketch/dify-philosophy-workflows/README.md

 * **`xiaohongshu-outline.yml`**: A specialized prompt chain that extracts the core logic of long texts and reorganizes it into punchy, visually-oriented outlines.
 Perfect for creating slide decks (PPTs) and posters for Xiaohongshu (RED).
 * **`article-polishing.yml`**: A utility workflow designed to refine and elevate the stylistic tone of raw drafts, ensuring consistency in the brand's intellectual voice.
 * **`mind-map-generator.yml`**: An advanced v5 workflow integrating web search and Gemini.
 It automatically researches complex philosophical topics and structures them into balanced Markdown.
 Features local markmap rendering to output interactive HTML, PNG, and SVG formats, providing a complete visual knowledge graph solution.
+* **`ppt-auto-generator.yml`**: An end-to-end presentation pipeline.
+It takes philosophical themes and keywords, automatically structures the cognitive logic, generates context-aware AI images, and compiles everything into a downloadable, fully formatted `.pptx` file.

 ## 🛠️ How to Use
 1. Clone or download the `.yml` files from this repository.
 2. Open your [Dify](https://dify.ai/) workspace.